thirtythreeforty/neolink/README.md

 print_format = "Human"
 ```

-You can also print into xml format with `print_format = "Xml"` which can then be
+You can also print into xml format with `print_format = "Xml"` which can then b
 passed by a script for processing.

 ### Docker

 [Docker](https://hub.docker.com/r/quantumentangledandy/neolink) builds are also
 provided in multiple architectures.
 The latest tag tracks master while each

 branch gets it's own tag.

 ```bash